-✓ Maintain system performance by equipment ensuring and system operation within design limits valuations of transmission circuit breaker fault duties are conducted using the ASPENTM Breaker Rating Module.
+✓ Maintain system performance by ensuring system and equipment operation within design limits

+- ✓ Prevent circuit breaker overstresses - ✓ Replace any circuit breaker overstressed above 100% of its rated capability valuations of transmission circuit breaker fault duties are conducted using the ASPENTM Breaker Rating Module.
 Similar to the NYISO study process, screening is performed by comparing substation bus maximum short circuit values to the lowest rated breaker associated with that substation bus.
 Then individual breaker analysis is performed for substations where maximum total short circuit at the bus exceeds the capability of the lowest rated breaker in that substation.
 This analysis is performed for peak load conditions as part of system reliability impact studies for targeted areas of LIPA system.